itayrefaely/Checkers/README.md

 The chosen model was integrated into the "checkers_game" folder, responsible for executing all game logic and gameplay, including the user interface and the Checkers bot's move handler.

 ### Advanced AI with Minimax Algorithm
-In addition to the neural network model, I implemented a Minimax algorithm with alpha-beta pruning in hard mode, providing a formidable opponent.
+In addition to the neural network model, I implemented a Minimax algorithm with ⍺-β pruning in hard mode, providing a formidable opponent.

 ## Technologies Used